pgmorales76/reading_notes/reading_notes_class_3_practice_with_git.md

 ### After watching the lecture for Class 3, I began to encounter problems with the Terminal app for macOS.
 It appeared that Git wasn't tracking my repo directory as it should.
 I think what the problem ended up being was I didn't setup my computer properly the day before in the computer lab (Coder's computer).
 I followed the instructions, explicitly, so I'm operating on the assumption that it was the fault of Code Fellows (JUST KIDDING!!!)

 ### Professor Kassie helped me with the issues and everything turned out fine.
 I mean, the experienced ruined my Sunday, and I was left helpless, but I'm not looking for sympathy.
-So, don't give me any (but if you'd like to my phone number is 201-KL5 . . . )
+So, don't give me any (but, if you'd like to, my phone number is 201-KL5 . . . )

 ### I proofreed the entries as I follow the course, so if I did edit the pages, it was little things, such as adding a link to the homepage for every individual page, editing the pages so they would all have the same structure and similar look, etc